phamvv/ffmediaelement/README.md

 3. You need FFmpeg **shared** binaries (64 or 32 bit, depending on your app's target architecture).
 Build your own or download a compatible build from [Zeranoe FFmpeg Builds site](https://ffmpeg.zeranoe.com/builds/).
 4. Your FFmpeg build should have a `bin` folder with 3 exe files and some dll files.
 Copy all those files to a folder such as `c:\ffmpeg`
 5. Within you application's startup code (`Main` method), set `Unosquare.FFME.Library.FFmpegDirectory = @"c:\ffmpeg";`.
-6. SoundTouch Audio Processing Library 2.1.1.0 <a href="https://www.surina.net/soundtouch/download.html">SoundTouch library</a>
+6. Download SoundTouch Audio Processing Library 2.1.1.0 <a href="https://www.surina.net/soundtouch/download.html">SoundTouch library</a>
 and then copy 'SoundTouch_x64.dll' to c:\ffmpeg\x64 if run Window 64 bit and then rename to 'SoundTouch.dll'. copy 'SoundTouch.dll' to c:\ffmpeg\x86 if run on window 32 bit.
 7. Use the FFME `MediaElement` control as any other WPF control.
 For example: In your `MainForm.xaml`, add the namespace: `xmlns:ffme="clr-namespace:Unosquare.FFME;assembly=ffme.win"` and then add the FFME control your window's XAML: `<ffme:MediaElement x:Name="Media" Background="Gray" LoadedBehavior="Play" UnloadedBehavior="Manual" />`